 Most people do not have the money to fund a vehicle and cover living expenses at the same time.
 Many will apply for an auto loan.
 Your credit rating affects whether you are qualified, the amount you can receive, and the interest rate of the loan.
 Generally, loan applicants with a higher credit rating can qualify for larger loan amounts with lower interest rates.

 A low credit rating will limit your choices.
-Few lenders will work with you if you have low credit—those that do will charge a much higher interest rate on your auto loan.
+Few lenders will work with you if you have low credit, and those that do will charge a much higher interest rate on your auto loan.
 A higher interest rate will significantly raise the amount you pay monthly on the car, which raises the total amount you'd pay over time.

 Credit Checks For Employment

 Many employers conduct credit checks as part of the hiring process.
 (Note that employers check credit reports, not credit scores.
 Some jurisdictions prohibit prospective employers from using applicants’ credit reports.)
 If you haven’t demonstrated financial responsibility, a prospective employer might be hesitant to hire you.

 For example, the employer might believe your level of debt is too high for the salary offered.
 Some employers also check credit reports before giving a promotion or raise, especially for financially-related or executive positions.

 Business Loans Require Good Credit

-Many people have dreams of starting their own business.
+Many people dream of starting their own business.
 Most business startups require a sizable amount of cash that you might not have available.
 In that case, you’ll need to obtain a small business loan.
 Among other things, you need to have good credit to qualify for the business loan.

 Living Expenses Can Require Good Credit